srowley/ggity/README.md

 ## Non-Goals
 * Meet a real-world need - I code as a hobby, so this is not the product of a real-world use case.
 I would love for people to try the library and provide feedback to help overcome this.
-That said, Version 0.4 includes several improvements with respect to validations and edge cases that can be hard to find without day-to-day use.
+That said, version 0.4 includes several improvements with respect to validations and edge cases that can be hard to find without day-to-day use.

 * Optimize for performance pre-emptively - Because I am not using this in a real world application, performance is not as critical or (more importantly) apparent to me, so my focus tends to be on new features.
 That said, after the items planned for version 0.5 are implemented, I envision taking a break from adding things to focus on refactoring and measuring/optimizing performance.